seapvnk/bd/README.md

 ### Prerequisites

-Just GCC compiler is required to build
+A C compiler and Make

 ### Installing